Spring Sale - 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: dm70dm

 Buy Now

-According to Mendelow’s Matrix, how should stakeholders with high interest but low power be managed?
+When developing a negotiation approach, according to recognised theory (for example Mendelow), how should stakeholders with high interest but low power be managed?

 Options: